Redesigning and manufacturing oral dosage forms for optimal drug therapies

 Enzian’s Technology

 Fig. 4.
-Scanning electron micrograph of the microstructure of an Enzian dosage form.
-Image adapted from A.H.
+Schematic of a fibrous dosage form, and the top and sectional views of its microstructure.
+Schematic adapted from A.H.
 Blaesi et al., Int.
 J. Pharm.
 642 (2023) 122378.

-It resides in the stomach for about a day, and delivers drug into the gastric fluid and the blood at a constant rate over time.
+Upon ingestion, gastric fluid percolates the open inter-fiber spaces, the water diffuses into the fibers, and the dosage form expands, Fig. 5.
+The expanded dosage form does not pass into the intestine due to its size.
+It resides in the stomach for about 24 hours, and delivers drug into the gastric fluid and the blood at a constant rate over time.

-As a result, drug is absorbed during the entire dosing interval, and the drug concentration in blood is constant and within the optimal range, Fig. 6.
+Thus, even drugs moderately soluble in gastric but insoluble in intestinal fluid are absorbed during the entire dosing interval, and the drug concentration in blood is constant and within the optimal range, Fig. 6.

 This mitigates acute side effects and maximizes the efficacy of the therapy.